rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/06-investment-roi/pricing-summary.md

 ---

-## 🛡️ Risk Mitigation: Hard Hour Caps
+## 🛡️ Deliverable-Based Service Model

-### How We Protect Both Sides
+### How We Deliver Value

-**Every tier has hard hour caps:**
+**Every tier is defined by deliverables, not hours:**
-- Starter: 45 hours/month maximum
+- Starter: 4-6 product pages optimized/month
-- Growth: 65 hours/month maximum
+- Growth: 8-12 product pages optimized/month
-- Plus: 100 hours/month maximum
+- Plus: 14-20 product pages optimized/month

 **What This Means:**
-- ✅ You'll never be overcharged for scope creep
+- ✅ You pay for results, not time
-- ✅ We prioritize highest-impact work within cap
+- ✅ We prioritize highest-impact pages
-- ✅ Transparent hour tracking shared monthly
+- ✅ Clear monthly deliverables you can track
+- ✅ Scope focused on revenue-generating optimizations

+**If Additional Work is Needed:**
-- ✅ Out-of-scope requests clearly identified upfront
+- Out-of-scope requests clearly identified upfront

-**If Hour Cap is Reached:**
-- Additional work requires separate approval
-- Or deferred to next month
+- Can be added to next month's deliverables
+- Or addressed through separate project proposal
 - Or upgrade to higher tier if consistently over

 **This protects you from:** Agencies that bill endlessly for minor tasks